RIT-IGME-GameEngines-Projects/Pestilence-Engine/README.md

-# SSE-Optimization
+# Pestilence Engine
-A project demonstration Streaming SIMD Extensions used for optimization in a simple graphical engine.
+A game engine in OpenGL and C++ being designed and developed for a turn-based strategy type game.